Andrea Gulli

-Andrea Gulli (born 9 November 1997) is an Italian footballer who plays as a defender for Serie D club SC Ligorna 1922.
+Andrea Gulli (born 9 November 1997) is an Italian footballer who plays as a defender for Serie D club Derthona.

 Club career

 Gulli started his career in Genoa.
 In the summer of 2016, he was loaned to Lega Pro side Santarcangelo.
-He made his professional debut in the first round of the 2016–17 season, coming on as a substitute in the 83rd minute for Francesco Posocco in the 3–1 home won against FeralpiSalò.
+He made his professional debut in the first round of the 2016–17 season, coming on as a substitute in the 83rd minute for Francesco Posocco in the 3–1 home won against Feralpisalò.
 He played only 13 matches, then Genoa loaned him Serie D side Albissola to the 2017–18 season in the summer of 2017.
 The team was promoted to Serie C, and made Gulli's signing permanent in the summer of 2018.